-Draft Resolutions of the Standing Committees on Social and Cultural Affairs
+Resolutions of the Standing Committees on Social and Cultural Affairs

-1. Draft Resolution on Measures to Promote Cultural Diversity and Protect Cultural Heritage in Asia 2.
-Draft Resolution on Asian Integration through Information and Communication Technology 3.
-Draft Resolution on Collaboration on Health Equity in Asia 4.
-Draft Resolution on Asian Parliamentarians Against Corruption16 5.
-Draft Resolution on APA Women Parliamentarians 6.
-Draft Resolution on Promoting Dialogue and Harmony among Followers of World Religions 7.
-Draft Resolution on Legal and Legislative Cooperation in Combating the Smuggling of Cultural Items in Asia 8.
-Draft Resolution on Effective Cooperation in Combating Illicit Drug Trafficking in Asia28 9.
-Draft Resolution on Humanitarian Aid to Syria, Iraq, Yemen, Gaza and Myanmar on the Verge of the Humanitarian Catastrophe 10.
-Draft Resolution on Protection and Promotion of the Rights of Migrant Workers in Asia34 11.
-Draft Resolution on the Promotion of Quality Child and Youth Development for Sustainable Society in Asia 12.
-Draft Resolution on Ageing Society in Asia 13.
-Draft Resolution on Human Development in Asia 14.
-Draft Resolution on Tourism Cooperation in Asia44 15.
-Draft Resolution on Sustainable Tourism Cooperation in Asia
+- 1. Resolution on Measures to Promote Cultural Diversity and Protect Cultural Heritage in Asia - 2.
+Resolution on Asian Integration through Information and Communication Technology - 3.
+Resolution on Collaboration on Health Equity in Asia - 4.
+Resolution on Asian Parliamentarians Against Corruption - 5.
+Resolution on APA Women Parliamentarians - 6.
+Resolution on Promoting Dialogue and Harmony among Followers of World Religions - 7.
+Resolution on Legal and Legislative Cooperation in Combating the Smuggling of Cultural Items in Asia - 8.
+Resolution on Effective Cooperation in Combating Illicit Drug Trafficking in Asia - 9.
+Resolution on the Promotion of Quality Child and Youth Development for Sustainable Society in Asia - 10.
+Resolution on Ageing Society in Asia - 11.
+Resolution on Human Development in Asia - 12.
+Resolution on Tourism Cooperation in Asia - 13.
+Resolution on the Commission on Women (Deferred)

-Draft Resolution on Measures to Promote Cultural Diversity and Protect Cultural Heritage in Asia
+Resolution on Measures to Promote Cultural Diversity and Protect Cultural Heritage in Asia